-The approximate out-of-pocket cost for this appointment is $150 (after Medicare rebates have been claimed).
+The approximate out-of-pocket cost for this appointment for both you and your partner is $150 (after Medicare rebates have been claimed).
 It is important to obtain a referral from your GP before your appointment, to ensure you are eligible for Medicare rebates.
-Your referral can be made out to a specific Specialist, or to Queensland Fertility Group.
+Your referral can be made out to a specific Fertility Specialist, or to Queensland Fertility Group.

-Other than the AMH test, most of the basic diagnostic tests your Specialist may recommend are bulk billed.
+Other than the AMH test, most of the diagnostic blood tests your Specialist may recommend are bulk billed.